Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 The path is about 70km long, beginning (or ending, depending upon your direction), in Imabari (Shikoku) 40km north of Matsuyama, and reaching Honshu in Onomichi, 85km west of Okayama and about the same distance east of Hiroshima.

 The first bridge that we cross is spectacular, below us the sea is full of whirlpools.
-It’s a beautiful archipelago, hundreds of green islands.
+It’s a beautiful archipelago, with hundreds of green islands.
 The part of the path within the islands is a bit disappointing though.

 Perhaps to make it shorter, avoid uphills, and boost the local economy the road follows the flat area and there is not much to see, mainly villages with plenty of convenience stores (“combini” in Japanese).